Blake-K-Yeboah/tic-tac-toe/README.md

 This project is a tic tac toe game built with react

-Its played on local machine and doesn't have multiplayer functionality
+Its played on locally on one computer and doesnt have multiplayer functionality